cocos/cocos-docs/en/advanced-topics/engine-customization.md

 The current adaptation layer consists of two parts:

 - `jsb-adapter`: Suitable for native platforms
-- `MiniGame-adapter`: Suitable for Mini Games
+- `mini-game-adapters`: Suitable for Mini Games

 ### 3.1 Get adapter